 “Daytime testosterone levels were decreased by 10% to 15% in this small convenience sample of young healthy men who underwent 1 week of sleep restriction to 5 hours per night, a condition experienced by at least 15% of the US working population.
 By comparison, normal aging is associated with a decrease of testosterone levels by 1% to 2% per year.
 This testosterone decline was associated with lower vigor scores but not with increased levels of cortisol, a stress-responsive hormone that can inhibit gonadal function”

-Investing in a quality mattress and a memory foam pillow can also improve your quality of sleep rapidly.
+Investing in a quality mattress and a memory foam pillow can also rapidly improve your sleep quality.

 Getting enough sleep and getting proper sleep is vital to increasing your testosterone level.